 Two buildings, one space

-The new section brings together two types of buildings, each of which are composed of three floors.
+The new section has brought together two types of buildings, each of which are composed of three floors.
 A compact, efficient, and closed building for the collections store contrasts with the open building housing the atrium, offices, and reception areas.
 The rectangular building in which the collections store is located features a low-tech climate control solution that wraps around the façades and the roof, ensuring ideal storage conditions.
 On the uninsulated ground floor, the constant temperature of the ground itself is used to offset any external climatic conditions.
 Contrasting with the closed collections store is the open building, home to attractive, professional workspaces in which artefacts can be fully prepared for storage.
 The partially bevelled design of the building creates a better flow with the surrounding area.
 The section along Nieuwe Dukenburgseweg leads toward the new main entrance, and the first floor features a balcony.
 An overhang on the north side shades the dispatch area and adds a touch of intrigue to the roof design.
 The dispatch areas, cleaning areas, and research labs are designed to facilitate a smooth logistics flow for all objects entering the collections store.
 The short, straight walking routes enable visitors to easily and efficiently study the collection, and also offer the possibility to put artefacts on display in the building’s central atrium.
 The offices and collections store are encased by a single, uninterrupted façade.

 A stratigraphic façade